 Why should you attend?

 Center for Financial Professionals launches its third annual Advanced Model Risk Congress in Midtown Manhattan, New York City.
-Come and join us on March 12-13, 2024 to alleviate your modeling techniques and enhance your knowledge to take back to your team.
+Come and join us on March 12-13, 2024, to enhance your modeling techniques and advance your knowledge to take back to your team.

 As the technological landscape continues to evolve, it is critical to advance your modeling techniques to ensure best practice in your organization.
 Advanced Model Risk USA is the go-to congress to build on your professional development with our 7+ hours of networking opportunities and carefully curated agenda of industry thought leaders.